 Smart, film literate, savvy and impeccably polite.
 Not to mention, a refreshing aversion to personal publicity.

 Hollywood is changing, technologies are evolving, and Bell is in perfect harmony with this new era.
-He’s aggressive to be sure, but in a way that makes you smile.
+He’s tenacious to be sure, but in a way that makes you smile.

 “At Blackstone, we support established creators, who have a body of meaningful work.
 Work that earns the trust, earns the attention, and builds a bond with their international audience.
-Work that always matters, but is never boring”, Bell noted with a smile.
+Work that always matters, but is never boring”, Bell noted.

 When asked about his personal tastes he said, “Taking our audience to the extremes of human experience.
 And emotion … authentic emotion is the new punk rock.
 Very unpopular with the intelligencia.
 Taking our audience through an emotional experience, and leaving them with a big idea.”

 When we chat about our new favorite TV shows, he reminds me of a kid rummaging through a trunk of new toys.
 Refreshing.
 Optimistic.
-Think Harmony Korine, with an MBA.
+Curious to hear my thoughts.
+Jonathan Bell is a new breed for the new era.

 Blackstone – a new shingle with a trending upside.